WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/California/SiteSpecificAmounts/ReadME.md

 - Read the sites.csv & sitespecificamounts.csv input files.
 - Remove unnecessary columns from needed sitespecificamounts.csv info.
 - Explode *SiteUUID* field to create unique rows.
-- Left-merge site.csv info to the sitespecificamounts dataframe via *SiteUUID* field.
+- Left-merge site.csv info to the sitespecificamounts DataFrames via *SiteUUID* field.
 - Split into two new temporary dataframes: one POD centric, the other POU centric.
-- For the temporary POD dataframe...
+- For the temporary POD DataFrames...
     - Create *PODorPOUSite* field = POD.
-- For the temporary POU dataframe
+- For the temporary POU DataFrames
     - Create *PODorPOUSite* field = POU.
-- Merge POD & POU dataframes into single output dataframe, only using unique rows.
+- Merge POD & POU dataframes into single output DataFrames, only using unique rows.
 - Find *SiteUUID* baesed on *PODorPOUSite* field.
-- Perform error check on waterallocations dataframe (check for NaN values)
+- Perform error check on waterallocations DataFrames (check for NaN values)
-- If waterallocations is not empty, export output dataframe *podsitetopousiterelationships.csv*.
+- If waterallocations is not empty, export output DataFrames *podsitetopousiterelationships.csv*.